Parent Carers

 Short breaks aim to provide parents and carers with:

-Financial support
+Financial Support

-Daisy Chain have a Welfare and Benefit Service which may be of interest to Neurodivergent families you support.
+Daisy Chain has a Welfare and Benefit Service for Neurodivergent families.
 For more information, please see poster below and attached.
+The team can help with:

-- Benefit entitlement checks
+• Benefit entitlement checks and applications

 NHS Continuing Care